fireship-io/fireship.io/hugo/content/snippets/angular-upgrade-with-ivy.md

 ## Manual Upgrade

-You can manually upgrade Angular's most common packges using the commands below.
+You can manually upgrade Angular's most common packages using the commands below.
 Keep in mind, you many need to add additional packages based on what exists in your *package.json*.
 The commands below use the `@next` tag, which will upgrade to the latest beta or rc versions of Angular.
 Change this tag to `@latest` for the latest stable version.

 {{< file "terminal" "command line" >}}